 define( 'WP_ALLOW_MULTISITE', true );

-Save the changes to your file.
+When you’re done, save the changes to your file.

-Step 5: Install Multisite in WordPress.
+Step 5: Install Multisite on WordPress

-If your web host and control panel software requires that you create a wildcard subdomain before proceeding, you’ll receive a message before being able to move on.
-If that does happen, follow WordPress’s instructions for configuring wildcard subdomains.
+When you’re ready, click on the Install button.
+If your web host and control panel software require that you create a wildcard subdomain before proceeding, you’ll receive a message before being able to move on.
+If that happens, you can follow WordPress’ instructions for configuring wildcard subdomains.

 Step 6: Enable the Network